The Town of Dumfries, VA seeks a new Public Works Director

-Jobs Public Works Director
+Sponsored Post Public Works Director

-The Town of Dumfries, VA seeks a new Public Works Director
+The Town of Dumfries, VA seeks a new Public Works Director.

 The Town of Dumfries, VA, located 27 miles south of Washington D.C., offers an inviting atmosphere for its residents and visitors alike.
 The Town’s “Quality of Life” is highlighted by its friendly neighborhoods, affordable cost of living, outstanding educational opportunities and proximity and vast ranges of historical, cultural, and leisure activities.
 Although the Town is small in size, Dumfries enjoys a prominent place in history as Virginia’s oldest continuously chartered town.